akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

     **Warning:** `mysqlcheck --optimize` will lock the table during the operation.
 Hence the table will be unavailable for the PIM.
 For more information: https://dev.mysql.com/doc/refman/8.0/en/mysqlcheck.html

-Versionning
+Versioning
 ~~~~~~~~~~~

 .. code-block:: bash

-    echo "Cleansing versions older than 90 days, please note this is executed every Sunday"
+    echo "Cleansing versions older than 90 days.
+Please note that this is executed every Sunday by default"
     nohup php bin/console pim:versioning:purge --more-than-days 90 --force -n &

 Dayly purge of versionning will ensure that the versionning table size does not grow indefinitely.